 We have something for everyone – whether you’re a beginner debater, a competitive debater, or simply wanting to make some friends and find out more about the world.
-We meet every Thursday night at 6pm at Law School.
+We meet every Thursday night at 6 pm in 206-220.
 You can participate in our internal debating tournament, watch some of our finest debaters in action, learn how to judge debates, or brush up on your debating skills by attending our coaching sessions.
-We also run seminars before the Law 121 test and exam and the Law 131 and Law 141 exams.
+We also run seminars before the Law 121 essay and exam and the Law 131 and Law 141 exams.

-And our members are always up for a chat about anything and everything.
-We also have a great profile on campus, with a column in Craccum every week as well as a host of different public debates.
+Our members are always up for a chat about anything and everything.
+We also have a great profile on campus, with a host of different public debates.
 Past celebrity participants include MP Shane Jones and retired Supreme Court Judge Sir Edmund ‘Ted’ Thomas.
 But first and foremost, we’re a debating club.

 The University of Auckland Debating Society was originally established in 1887 as the Auckland University College Debating Society.
 It held its first debate on July 29, 1887, chaired by Sir Maurice O’Rorke, with the topic, “the payment of members of the House of Representatives is for the best interests of New Zealand“.